Fourier interpolation on the real line: Open questions and concluding remarks

 \subsection{Function space.}

-While in this paper we have only worked with the space of Schwartz functions, it is interesting to ask in what generality the interpolation formula~\eqref{eq:summation} holds.
-The best possible scenario would be a positive answer to the following question. \begin{question} Do the results of Theorems~\ref{thm:summation} and~\ref{thm:summation_odd} hold whenever the right-hand side converges absolutely?
-Here we implicitly assume that $f$ and $\ftt{f}$ are continuous, so that point evaluation is well-defined. \end{question} However, even to find explicit conditions for when the convergence is absolute, one would need to obtain exact bounds on the growth of $b_n^{\eps}(x)$, which appears to be difficult.
+In this paper we have only worked with the space of Schwartz functions, but it is interesting to ask in what generality the interpolation formula~\eqref{eq:summation} holds.
+The best possible scenario would be a positive answer to the following question. \begin{question} Do the results of Theorems~\ref{thm:summation} and~\ref{thm:summation_odd} hold whenever the sum on the right-hand side is well-defined and converges absolutely? \end{question} Even to find explicit conditions for when the convergence is absolute, one would need to obtain exact bounds on the growth of $b_n^{\eps}(x)$, which appears to be difficult.
 Let us outline a simple approximation argument that shows that the interpolation formula is true whenever both $f$ and $\ftt{f}$ decay sufficiently fast: \begin{proposition} Let $f$ be an even integrable function.
 If $f(x)$ and $\ftt{f}(x)$ are both bounded by~$(1+|x|)^{-13}$, then the summation formula~\eqref{eq:summation} holds. \end{proposition} \begin{proof}[Proof sketch] Indeed, for every~$T>0$ consider the following linear operator $\mathcal{R}_{T}$ that takes values in~$\mathcal{S}$:

 The Fourier transform is then given by

 Then a routine calculation shows that

 and similarly